 All dogs I personally own are my personal working dogs; they learn to work from a very young age and are exposed to cattle when they are still a small puppy.

 My youngest dog is a blue female, Marin, who is just over a year old and has been working cattle since she was 10 weeks old.
 I have two litters planned next year that I plan to keep a pup out of myself–I tend to only breed when I need another dog personally.
 We also have a few dogs owned by others that are doing some herding trial and conformation venue work–and I am looking forward to seeing their successes as well.

 What advice would you give someone just starting a breeding program besides reading a lot and learning?
 What do you feel are the most common mistakes newcomers make?

 Do not be in a hurry to produce puppies–quantity is NOT the same as quality!
 Just because you can put Dog A with Dog B and get puppies does not mean that those dogs are breeding quality that will produce breed standard quality puppies that will better the breed.

-Lastly, what is your most memorable client and sale, and why?
+Lastly, what are your most memorable client and sale, and why?

 There have been many–some fantastic experiences and others that have been “learning” experiences too.
 My favorite puppy owners are those that keep in touch, send me pictures and updates and keep busy with their dogs–even if it is not working livestock.